-The Liberia Ocean Conference is funded by Sida through the Embassy of Sweden in Monrovia, Liberia and implemented by NIRAS Sweden.
+The Liberia Ocean Conference was funded by Sida through the Embassy of Sweden in Monrovia, Liberia and implemented by NIRAS Sweden.

 Overall Goal of the Project:

-The purpose of the regional Oceans Conference is to create awareness of ocean related issues and to find solutions that the region can move forward with and that the expected conference result is a resolution with a plan for how Liberia and the region (West Africa) can move forward with SDG 14 and also other SDGs as for example SDG 1 and 5.
+The purpose of the regional Oceans Conference was to create awareness of ocean related issues and to find solutions that the region can move forward with and that the conference result as a resolution with a plan for how Liberia and the region (West Africa) can move forward with SDG 14 and also other SDGs as for example SDG 1 and 5.

-The conference has two goals, to follow up the Ocean Conference in New York 2017.
+The conference had two goals, to follow up the Ocean Conference in New York 2017.

-The conference should also drive implementation and enable the government and other stakeholders to take responsibility of the ocean outside their coast and achieving SDG 14.
-The expected conference result is a resolution with a plan for how Liberia and the region can move forward with SDG 14.
+The conference also drove implementation and enabled the government and other stakeholders to take responsibility for the ocean outside their coast and achieve SDG 14.
+The conference result is a resolution with a plan for how Liberia and the region can move forward with SDG 14.